Caden Dana: Major leagues

 On August 29, 2024, the Angels promoted Dana to the major leagues.
 When he debuted on September 1, he was 20 years and 259 days old, making him the youngest person to pitch for the Angels since Francisco Rodríguez in 2002 and the youngest starter since Frank Tanana in 1973.
 In the game, Dana gave up two runs over six innings with four strikeouts, earning a win against the Seattle Mariners.
 He became the youngest Angels pitcher to record a win in a debut.
-In 3 starts during his rookie campaign, Dana struggled to a 1-2 record and 9.58 ERA with 8 strikeouts across 10 1/3 innings pitched.
+In 3 starts during his rookie campaign, Dana struggled to a 1–2 record and 9.58 ERA with 8 strikeouts across 10 1/3 innings pitched.

 Dana was optioned to the Triple-A Salt Lake Bees to begin the 2025 season.
+Dana made seven appearances (including five starts) for Los Angeles, but struggled to an 0–4 record and 6.40 ERA with 33 strikeouts across 32 1/3 innings pitched.

+Dana was again optioned to Triple-A Salt Lake to begin the 2026 season.

+Personal life

+Dana grew up in Montgomery, New York.
+Both of Dana's older brothers, Casey and Cullen, played minor league baseball.
+Casey was drafted out of UConn by the Angels just five rounds after Dana in 2022.